 Shunting signals are mostly of the old-fashioned rotating disc type (see [3.1 & 3.2]).
 In Victoria, disc signals are rarely ground mounted and are normally elevated on posts.
 As in Britain, purple lights had at one time been used instead of red lights in some shunting signals.

 Calling-on signals consist of short somersault arms and show no light when 'on' [VA.6] or a yellow light when 'off' [VA.7].
 Prior to 1954, the light was green rather than yellow.

 Where points indicators are provided, these have square faces coloured half red and half green [VA.8 & VA.9].
 The green half is visible on the side of the face corresponding to the direction that the train will take at the points.
 Early points indicators were equipped to display red and green lights side by side at night; later examples are reflectorised and have no lights.

 |[VA.8] Points Indicator (Points set to left).||[VA.9] Points Indicator (Points set to right).|

 North American three-position upper quadrant semaphore signals saw some use in Victoria.
-Unlike those that had once existed in Britain (see [2.73 & 2.74] and [2.81 - 2.83]), in Victoria they were used together with speed signalling principles as in America.
+Unlike those that had once existed in Britain (see [2.82 - 2.84] and [2.91 - 2.93]), those in Victoria operated in conjunction with speed signalling principles, similar to American practice.
 Some signal posts were therefore provided with multiple arms or marker lights as required.
-Three-position shunting signals were used as well (see [3.42 - 3.44]).
+Three-position shunting signals (see [3.48 - 3.50]) were used as well.
 By 2003, no three-position semaphore signals remained in Victoria.